 |Shodeditch||Formerly on the East London Line||No longer directly on any railway, on Code Street, Shoreditch.||The surface building (now vandalized) still stands.||All tracks and the entire platform area were filled in shortly after the station closed to allow the new Overground Line extension to be built.|

-Back to the Front PageLast Modified: July 31st 2017 - but please bear in mind that I no longer live near London and am unable to verify the accuracy of these locations.
+Back to the Front PageLast Modified: April 20th 2021 - but please bear in mind that I no longer live near London and am unable to verify the accuracy of some of these locations.